evantygf/BlockFun/readme.txt

 Left click to break block
 Right click to place block
 Scroll wheel to change selected block
+Hold "C" and mouse over a chest to view its contents Press Numbers 1-5 to take item in that respective slot from the moused over chest and put it in your inventory Press "Q" and it will deposit the item selected in your inventory into the moused over chest

 I can be found at:
 Email: evan.dunning@gmail.com